tardate/LittleArduinoProjects/Equipment/ComponentTesterKit/README.md

 base - emitter resistors, which make it difficult to identify the component with the undersized measurement current.

-### Two-leaded Passives: resistors, capacitors, inductors
+### Two-lead Passives: resistors, capacitors, inductors

 These can all be measured in the default test mode between TP1 and TP3.